Bypassing Salesforce data validation in rules and APEX triggers for data import & migration

-Salesforce provides many ways of ensuring data consistency such as validation rules and APEX triggers.
+Salesforce offers several tools to ensure data consistency, such as validation rules and APEX triggers.

-However, when migrating existing data to Salesforce, usually two contradictory requirements come up:
+However, when migrating existing data to Salesforce, usually two conflicting requirements come up:

-- Ensure that the data is valid — business analysts and developers define and implement rules and checks to ensure data quality for the future
+- Ensure that the data is valid — Business analysts and developers define rules and checks to maintain data quality moving forward.

-- Import data quickly — which assumes bringing in data that may be incomplete or invalid according to the new validation rules
+- Import data quickly — This often involves importing data that may be incomplete or invalid according to the new validation rules.

-The ideal solution is to clean the data before importing; however, this is rarely feasible because:
+While the ideal solution is to clean the data before import, this is rarely feasible due to several factors:

-- It may require considerable effort and time
+- Data cleanup may require considerable effort and time,

-Also, in many projects data migration is iterative (i.e., with ever-improving migration rules and using cleaned-up sources) and sometimes extends beyond the go-live date.
+Moreover, data migration is often an iterative process, with migration rules and source data improving over time — sometimes extending beyond the go-live date.

-This post describes how to solve the problem.
+This post describes how to solve this problem.

-Validation rules are stored with objects (technically, they are a part of object metadata).
-They can be individually disabled and enabled in the Object Manager:
+Validation rules are stored as part of an object’s metadata and can be individually enabled or disabled in the Object Manager:

 A better solution is to designate a profile for which validation rules are always disabled and use the following logic: